Community art project invites the public photograph autumn in Elgin.

 The Elgin 1440 project (that takes its name from the 1,440 minutes in a day) was conceived as a way to capture and preserve the essence of life in Elgin.
 Last year’s project was wildly successful with nearly 70 photographers contributing over 150 photographs to the exhibit.

 “We are excited to have community businesses involved,” says Ms. Tripunitara, “Card and Camera is offering a $6.00 print and mount package for Autumn Sun/ Harvest Moon participants.
 It is great to have that kind of support for this project!”

 This year’s exhibit will be held in the lobby of the Hemmens Theater, November 25, 2008 – January 5, 2009.

-Anyone interested in submitting a photograph to be considered in this year’s exhibit should pick up a registration form - available at the main reception desk at City Hall (150 Dexter Ct.) and at various other locations in down town Elgin.
+Anyone interested in submitting a photograph to be considered in this year’s exhibit should pick up a registration form - available on the Home Page in Quick Links, at the main reception desk at City Hall (150 Dexter Ct.) or various other locations in down town Elgin.